Multipartite quantum entanglement in $\mathcal{PT}$-symmetric molecular optomechanics: Nonreciprocal enhancement and thermal resilience to \SI{500}{\kelvin}: Model and dynamical equations

-The initial three terms elegantly delineate the free energies of the constituent elements: the optical modes in Cavities "a" and "c" (governed by annihilation operators $a, c$ and characterized by detunings $\Delta_{a,c} = \omega_{a,c} - \omega_\ell$), alongside the two collective molecular vibrational modes ($B_1, B_2$, each oscillating at frequency $\omega_m$).
-Central to our exploration is the fourth term, which embodies the quintessential optomechanical interaction.
-Here, the photon number within the active Cavity "c" ($c^\dagger c$) exquisitely couples to the displacement of each collective molecular mode ($B_k^\dagger + B_k$).
-This profound interaction arises from the subtle modulation of the cavity resonance frequency by molecular vibrations, a mechanism masterfully mediated by the dynamic polarizability of the molecule ($\alpha$) in what can be effectively described as a Raman-like scattering process \cite{Roelli2016, Huang2024, Roelli2024}.
-The ensuing terms, $J_1 a^\dagger c + J_2 ac^\dagger$, intricately define the non-reciprocal coherent coupling between the cavities, with $J_1$ dictating photon transfer from "a" to "c" and $J_2$ governing the reverse trajectory.
-Completing the Hamiltonian, the final two terms, $i\mathcal{E}_a(a^\dagger - a)$ and $i\mathcal{E}_c(c^\dagger - c)$, account for the formidable classical driving fields, with amplitudes $\mathcal{E}_a$ and $\mathcal{E}_c$, coherently illuminating Cavities "a" and "c".
+The first three terms simply describe the free energies of the different parts of the system: the optical modes in cavities "a" and "c" (governed by annihilation operators $a, c$ and characterized by detunings $\Delta_a = \omega_a - \omega_\ell$ and $\Delta_c = \omega_c - \omega_\ell$ respectively, where $\omega_\ell$ is the laser frequency), alongside the two collective molecular vibrational modes ($B_1, B_2$, each oscillating at frequency $\omega_m$).The fourth term represents the fundamental optomechanical interaction.
+Here, the photon number within the active cavity "c" ($c^\dagger c$) couples to the displacement of each collective molecular mode ($B_k^\dagger + B_k$).
+This interaction arises from the modulation of the cavity resonance frequency by molecular vibrations, mediated by the dynamic polarizability of the molecule ($\alpha$) in what can be effectively described as a Raman-like scattering process \cite{Roelli2016, Huang2024, Roelli2024, Kippenberg2008, Aspelmeyer2014}.
+The fifth and the sixth terms, ($J_1 a^\dagger c + J_2 ac^\dagger$), define the non-reciprocal coherent coupling between the cavities, with $J_1$ dictating photon transfer from the passive cavity to the active cavity and $J_2$ governing the reverse trajectory.
+Such non-reciprocal coupling mechanisms have been experimentally realized in various platforms including waveguide-based systems and spinning resonators \cite{Potton1994, Fan2004, Feng2011, Hafezi2011, Lai2022}.
+Completing the Hamiltonian, the final two terms, $i\mathcal{E}_a(a^\dagger - a)$ and $i\mathcal{E}_c(c^\dagger - c)$, account for the classical driving fields, with amplitudes $\mathcal{E}_a$ and $\mathcal{E}_c$, coherently illuminating passive and active cavities.